-- a. have less than five unexcused absences; - b. have less than three discipline referrals; or - c. have four or less incidences of being late to school and/or checking out early without a legal lawful excuse.
+- a. have less than five unexcused absences; - b. have less than three discipline referrals; and - c. have four or less instances of being late (tardy) to school and/or instances of checking out of school early without a legal/lawful excuse.